isomerpages/govtech-stp/pages/New FAQ test page.md

 ### 5) Designated VTL Transport

-#### 1. Are travellers guaranteed a ticket on a designated VTL (Air) flight to Singapore if they have a VTP (Air)?
+#### 1. Are travellers guaranteed a ticket on a designated VTL flight/bus/ferry to Singapore if they have a VTP?

-Having a VTP (Air) does not guarantee travellers a ticket on a designated VTL (Air) flight to Singapore.
+Having a VTP does not guarantee travellers a ticket on a designated VTL (Air) flight/ VTL (Land) bus/ VTL (Sea) ferry to Singapore.
 Travellers are responsible for obtaining their own tickets.
-Similarly, having a ticket on a designated VTL (Air) flight to Singapore does not guarantee a VTP (Air).
+Similarly, having a ticket on a designated VTL (Air)/VTL (Land)/VTL (Sea) flight to Singapore does not guarantee a VTP (Air).

 #### 3. I have a VTP (Air) and I meet all the requirements under the VTL (Air).
 However, I did not manage to get a ticket on a designated VTL (Air) flight to Singapore.
 Will I still be allowed to enter Singapore?